rajatprat/GATE-Stats/conditional-expectation.md

-means the expected value of `X`, given that event `A` has occurred.
+means the expected value of $X$, given that event $A$ has occurred.

 ---